Universal Vessel Segmentation for Multi-Modality Retinal Images: Background and Introduction

 One major challenge that impedes the development of machine learning-based retinal vessel segmentation algorithms is the lack of data.
 Due to the complexity of the retinal vessels and the existence of many fine details, labeling is very time-consuming.
-Existing retinal vessel segmentation datasets (especially considering high label quality) are scarce and small even for the CF modality, which usually only have 20-40 images.
+Existing retinal vessel segmentation datasets (especially those with high label quality) are scarce and small, even for the CF modality, which usually only has 20-40 images.
 In addition, to the best of our knowledge, there are no publicly available vessel segmentation datasets for FAF and IR.
 For FA, there is only a very small public dataset with 8 images \cite{Dataset-Vampire}.
 In this work, we prepare three high-quality datasets for FA, FAF and IR, respectively.
-Each dataset has 40 images and the vessels are professionally and carefully labeled.
-Nevertheless, despite the availability of the new datasets, in this work, we only use them for evaluation purpose.
-The reason is that: we believe that there can never be enough annotated images to allow training a powerful universal model.
+Each dataset has 40 images, and the vessels are carefully labeled by retinal experts.
+Nevertheless, despite the availability of the new datasets, in this work, we use them only for evaluation purposes.
+The reason is that we believe that there can never be enough annotated images to allow the training of a powerful universal model.
 Instead, we need to train the model with limited existing data and seek to overcome the challenge through innovations in the algorithm.
-In fact, our segmentation network is trained with only 19 annotated CF images from the widely-used DRIVE \cite{Dataset_DRIVE} dataset.
+In fact, our segmentation network is trained with only 19 annotated CF images from the widely used DRIVE \cite{Dataset_DRIVE} dataset.